 Substance Use Disorder Treatment at The Heights

-At The Heights, our recovery support services are highly individualized.
+At The Heights Treatment, our recovery support services are highly individualized.
 We cater our programming to your specific needs so that your treatment plan aligns with your recovery goals, your lifestyle, and your personal history.

 Everyone’s experience with Substance Use Disorder is different.
 Your recovery journey should be, too.